keerthinalabotu/cse15l-lab-reports/lab5.md

 **Information that student got from trying this:**

-The student probably understood from this that the value that they pass into the copy[] for the second if loop is never updated with the "index" that they are supposed to add.
+The student probably understood from this that the value that they pass into the `copy[]` for the second if loop is never updated with the `index` that they are supposed to add.
 They also don't take into account the index out of bounds which they will eventually see as a problem when they see their terminal output.

 After making a change to their code: